loiseupro/weight-on-planets/README.md

-# weight-on-planets
+# Weight on other planets
-Weight on other planets
+Simple PHP class to calculate weight on other planets